bitfishxyz/HelloNginxSrc/README.md

 # Nginx Config
-this is my nginx config from cloud server.
+This is my nginx config from cloud server.`nginx.conf` is entry.